 On two occasions, law enforcement officers searched Weeks’s residence without a warrant and carried off boxes of his papers and various personal items, a clear violation of search and seizure rules.

-Justice Day wrote: “If letters and private documents can thus be seized and held and used as evidence against a citizen accused of an offense, the protection of the Fourth Amendment declaring his right to be secure against such searches and seizures is of no value…”
+Justice Day wrote: “If letters and private documents can thus be seized and held and used as evidence against a citizen accused of an offense, the protection of the Fourth Amendment declaring his right to be secure against such searches and seizures is of no value….”

 The Court, through Justice Day, created the exclusionary rule: judges must exclude from trial any evidence gathered in violation of the Fourth Amendment.